ryeleo/Python-Package-Template/docs/jenkins-cicd.md

-We use Continuous Integration and Delivery/Deployment (CICD) for this project.
+We use Continuous Integration and Delivery (CICD) for this project.

 This project has CICD established via our [Jenkins server](https://is-nts-jenkins.uoregon.edu).